Training12 min read

 Step 1: Teach "Look at Me"

 Hold a treat near your face and say "look" or "watch me."
-The second your dog makes eye contact, mark it (click or say "yes!") and treat.
+The second your dog makes eye contact, mark it (click or say "yes!") and deliver the treat.
 Practice this 20 times before moving on.
+I still do this with Benny, my 9-year-old lab/pit mix.
+It keeps his focus sharp without stressing his hip dysplasia.

 Step 2: Reward the Position

-With your dog on leash, reward them every time they're standing next to you with a loose leash.
-Don't ask for anything — just reward the position.
-You're teaching them that being beside you is a great place to be.
+With your dog on leash, reward them every time they stand next to you with a loose leash.
+Don't ask for a sit or stay.
+Just reward the position.
+You're teaching them that being right beside your leg is a highly profitable place to hang out.

 Step 3: Take Indoor Walks

 Walk around your house with your dog on leash.
-Every 3-5 steps, reward them for staying beside you.
+Every three to five steps, reward them for staying beside you.
 If they pull ahead, stop moving completely.
-Wait for them to look back at you or return to your side, then reward and continue.
+Wait for them to look back at you.
+When they return to your side, reward and continue.

 Moving Outdoors: The Real Challenge

-Once your dog can walk nicely indoors, it's time for the real world.
+Once your dog can walk nicely indoors, it's time for the driveway.

 The "Be a Tree" Method

-The moment any of these happen, mark and reward, then continue walking.
-Yes, your first few outdoor walks will be painfully slow.
-That's normal.
+The moment any of these happen, mark and reward, then resume walking.
+The honest downside?
+Your first few outdoor walks will be painfully slow.
+You might only make it to the mailbox.
+That's perfectly normal.

 The "Penalty Yards" Method

-When your dog pulls toward something, turn around and walk the other way.
+When your dog pulls toward a specific smell or dog, turn around and walk the other way.
 This teaches them that pulling actually moves them further from what they want.
-When they catch up and the leash is loose, turn back toward the original direction.
+When they catch up and the leash goes slack, turn back toward the original direction.
+I use this constantly with the power-pullers I volunteer with at the Multnomah County Animal Shelter.

 The "300 Peck" Method

-- If your dog pulls at any point, go back to one step.
+5. If your dog pulls at any point, reset and go back to one step.

 Common Mistakes to Avoid

-- Inconsistency — If you let your dog pull sometimes, you're teaching them to always try pulling
+1. Inconsistency — If you let your dog pull sometimes, you're just teaching them to always try their luck.

-- Using a retractable leash — These literally reward pulling by giving more leash
+2. Using a retractable leash — These reward pulling by giving the dog more line.
+Skip them.

-- Starting in high-distraction areas — Don't take a leash-training puppy to the dog park
+3. Starting in high-distraction areas — Don't take a leash-training puppy straight to a busy dog park.

-- Training when hungry or frustrated — Both you and your dog should be in a good mood
+4. Training when frustrated — Both you and your dog should be in a calm state of mind.
+If you're annoyed, pack it up.

-- Too-long sessions — Keep training walks to 10-15 minutes, then switch to a regular walk
+5. Too-long sessions — Keep training walks to 10 or 15 minutes.
+Switch to a standard harness attachment for their regular exercise walk.

 The Timeline: What to Expect

-- Week 2-3: Short outdoor walks in low-distraction areas.
-Lots of treats.
+• Week 2-3: Short outdoor walks in low-distraction areas.
+You'll go through a lot of treats.

-- Month 2-3: Most dogs show significant improvement.
-Reduce treat frequency.
+• Month 2-3: Most dogs show significant improvement around the eight-week mark.
+You can start reducing treat frequency.

-- Month 3+: Maintenance mode.
-Occasional treats to reinforce good behavior.
+• Month 3+: Maintenance mode.
+Occasional treats keep the good behavior sharp.

 The Bottom Line

-Leash training isn't hard — it just requires patience and consistency.
-The single most important rule is this: never move forward when the leash is tight.
-If you commit to this one principle, your dog will learn that loose leash = forward movement, and pulling = nothing happens.
+Leash training isn't complicated.
+It just requires patience and stubborn consistency.
+What sealed it for me was adopting this single, non-negotiable rule: never move forward when the leash is tight.
+If you commit to this one principle, your dog will learn that a loose leash means forward movement.
+Pulling means nothing happens.
 It really is that simple.

 Check out our 30-Day Leash Training Blueprint for a printable daily training schedule.